Project

 - Quickstart guides to build your first data pipeline

-- Otto's Expeditions for a guided sample project experience with your preferred Git provider
+- Otto's Expeditions for a guided sample Project experience with your preferred Git provider

 If you're already set up with Ascend and just want to create a new Project, you've come to the right place.